Nine Valleys lawsuit: The Nine Valleys lawsuit

 After the ruling of the Carriedo lawsuit, they decided to appeal to the monarchy the valleys of Alfoz de Lloredo, Cabezón, Cabuérniga, Camargo, Cayón, Penagos, Piélagos, Reocín and Villaescusa, part of the Asturias de Santillana, which belonged to the dukes of Infantado, also marquises of Santillana.
 The valleys presented their querencia in 1544 to the Duke of Infantado.
 Reocín and Cabuérniga were late possessions of the Duke, and Cabuérniga joined the lawsuit later, so they are sometimes not presented as complainantss.
 The valleys protested before the king saying that:

 Sentence of 1553

-The first sentence (in degree of view), of October 17, 1553, was positive for the valleys, who achieved advances in matters of taxes and rents for the dukes, as well as considering the civil and criminal jurisdiction of their territory as royal right, returning it to the royal manor.
+The first sentence (in degree of view), of 17 October 1553, was positive for the valleys, who achieved advances in matters of taxes and rents for the dukes, as well as considering the civil and criminal jurisdiction of their territory as royal right, returning it to the royal manor.
 This conclusion came when it was considered that the Mendozas had forced their power over the valleys, saying that they had obtained the favour of:

 This sentence did not grant validity to the documents presented by Íñigo López de Mendoza regarding his inheritance.
 The prosecutor Juan García even considered perjury more than fifty witnesses who testified in favor of the duke, who filed as many as four allegations.

-Sentencia de 1568
+Sentence of 1568

-La sentencia fue recurrida por los duques, pero en 1568 se confirmó la sentencia anterior.
+The first sentence was appealed by the dukes, but in 1568 the previous sentence was confirmed.